browserengineering/book/book/accessibility.md

     cmds.append(DrawOutline(rect, "black", 1))
 ```

-We'll set this flag in a new `focus_element` method that we'll now use
+Set this flag in a new `focus_element` method that we'll now use
 to change the `focus` field in a `Tab`:

 ``` {.python}